 On March 24, 2019, the Company entered into a consulting agreement (the "Consulting Agreement") with Dr. Bankole A. Johnson, who at the time of the agreement was serving as the Chairman of the Board of Directors, for his service as Chief Medical Officer of the Company.
 The Consulting Agreement has a term of three years, unless terminated by mutual consent or by the Company for cause.
 Dr. Johnson resigned as Chairman of the Board of Directors at the time of execution of the consulting agreement.
 Under the terms of the Consulting Agreement, Dr. Johnson's annual fee of \$375,000 per year is paid twice per month.
 On execution, Dr. Johnson received a signing bonus of \$250,000 and option to purchase 250,000 shares of common stock.
-Dr. Johnson's participation in the Grant Incentive Plan (see below) continues unaffected.
-The total expense to the company under this agreement was \$676,664 in the year ended December 31, 2019.
+Dr. Johnson's participation in the Grant Incentive Plan (see below) and 2017 Equity Incentive Plan continue unaffected.
+The total expense to the Company under this agreement was \$375,000 and \$676,664 in the years ended December 31, 2020 and 2019, respectively.

-On July 5, 2019, the Company entered into a Master Services Agreement (the "MSA") and attached statement of work with Psychological Education Publishing Company ("PEPCO") to administer a behavioral therapy program during the Company's upcoming Phase 3 clinical trial.
+On July 5, 2019, the Company entered into a Master Services Agreement (the "MSA") and attached statement of work with Psychological Education Publishing Company ("PEPCO") to administer a behavioral therapy program during the Company's current Phase 3 clinical trial.
 PEPCO is owned by a related party, Dr. Bankole Johnson, the Company's Chief Medical Officer, and currently the largest stockholder in the Company.
 It is anticipated that the compensation to be paid to PEPCO for services under the MSA will total approximately \$300,000, of which shares of the Company's common stock having a value equal to twenty percent (20%) of this total can be issued to Dr. Johnson in lieu of cash payment.
-In the year ended December 31, 2019, the Company had recognized expenses of \$39,064 under the terms of this agreement.